-A person under the age of 18 years old who is riding or operating an ORV is required to wear a helmet that meets the standards established by the United States Department of Transportation under 49 CFR 571.218.
+A person under 18 years of age who is riding or operating an ORV is required to wear a helmet that meets the standards established by the U.S. Department of Transportation under 49 CFR 571.218.

 Age and Engine Size